 We also hear great things about the effects of Pondwater.
 PondWater is an organic Supergreens + Aloe Vera powder supplement, which acts as a ‘selective prebiotic’ but also has anti-microbial properties & is very soothing for an inflamed / damaged gut lining.

-If you & your health professional aren’t getting the results you’d like with your gut symptoms, look into the possibility of SIBO, especially if you’re one of those people who can’t tolerate probiotics for IBS symptoms.
+If you & your health professional aren’t getting the results you’d like with your gut symptoms, look into the possibility of SIBO, especially if you’re one of those people who want to know if probiotics will really help IBS symptoms.

 If you have any specific questions on probiotics or the effects of probiotics for IBS or SIBO, just send me an email and I’ll try and help further.